mnaberez/redundant12v/firmware/README.md

 The firmware consists of less than 500 bytes of AVR assembly.
 Since the MCU is installed in an enclosure with no way to power it off or reset it, and will hopefully run for years, the firmware has been designed to be as simple and resilient as possible.

-There is a single loop (no interrupts).
-When a `\r` is received, the two input lines are read and the status line is sent.
-While it is idle, the firmware continuously runs RAM and ROM tests.
-The ROM test is done by the CRCSCAN peripheral.
-If any error is detected, a reset will be performed using the RSTCTRL peripheral.
-If the firmware gets stuck somehow, the watchdog peripheral will reset the MCU.
+There is a main loop that continuously polls the UART.
+If a `\r` is received, the two digital inputs are read and the status line is sent.
+Otherwise, RAM and ROM tests are preformed before the next poll.
+The intent of this is to use the idle time to try and detect hardware problems that could cause a false status to be reported.
+The ROM test is done by the CRCSCAN peripheral, which is also configured to run on reset and block the firmware from starting if the CRC check fails.
+If the firmware encounters any error while it runs, it resets the MCU using the RSTCTRL peripheral.
+No interrupts are used so execution is more deterministic.
+If the program counter somehow wanders into the interrupt vectors or the unused code space, the firmware will reset the MCU.
+The watchdog peripheral is also configured to reset the MCU if the firmware gets stuck somehow.

-A hardware failure in the MCU will cause it to become unresponsive.
-The two LEDs are not controlled by the MCU, so they will continue to reflect the state of the supplies if the MCU fails.
+The two status LEDs on the enclosure are not controlled by the MCU, so they will continue to reflect the state of the supplies if the MCU fails.

 ## Build